AusreisserSF/FTCThreading/README.md

 # FTCThreading
- Presentation and sample source code for Java 8 threading in FTC
+ Presentation and sample source code for Java 8 threading in FTC.

- The presentation provides background on multi-threading in general and multi-threading in Java 8 in particular.
+ The presentation provides background on multi-threading in general and its use in Java 8 with a focus on FTC.

  Before loading the source code files into your FTC Android Studio project, you must first import the source code or the aaa of the open-source ftcdevcommon library.
 Please follow the instructions in the README for the Github repository AusreisserSF/FTCDEVCommonAndroid.